CK Infrastructure Holdings Limited

 Cybersecurity

-With the fast expanding adoption of internet and networking operational technology, cyber attacks and security breaches around the world are occurring at a higher frequency and intensity.
-The Group's critical utility and information assets are exposed to attack, damage or unauthorised access in the cyberspace.
+With the fast expanding adoption of internet, networking, information and operational technology, rapid development of artificial intelligence (AI) technology, cyber fraud, cyber attacks and security breaches around the world are occurring at a higher frequency and intensity.
+As the Group's businesses focus on power and infrastructure sectors, they could be particularly prone to cyber-attacks and security breaches due to their structural importance.
+The Group's critical utility, data and information assets are not immune from attack, damage or unauthorised access.
 Cybersecurity risks could have material adverse effect on the operational and business performance, as well as the business reputation of the Group.
 The Group continuously strives to enhance the cybersecurity protection of its business.

 Labour

 The labour markets in which the Group operates are undergoing major short- and long-term structural changes.
-Unemployment rates are at lows while inflation rates are on the rise.
-In addition, people are seeking to improve work life balance.
+Unemployment rates are at lows and people are seeking to improve work life balance.
 There is a high level of uncertainty in labour availability and cost.
 There is no assurance that the situation will improve anytime soon.
+Turnover of key personnel may lead to disruption of businesses.

 Supply Chain Disruptions

 Geopolitical tensions have disrupted supply of raw materials, transportation and port operations.
-In addition to escalating costs and unpredictable lead time, there are widespread shortages of shipping availability.
+In addition to escalating costs, unpredictable lead time and quality issues, there are widespread shortages of shipping availability.
 Increase in energy and oil prices has added complexity to the disruption.
 Global disruptions have spilled over to domestic supply chains.
 Specific domestic issues include shortage of labour which is particularly acute in some areas the Group is operating in.
 There is no assurance that the situation will improve anytime soon.

 Strategic Partners

-Some of the businesses of the Group are conducted through non wholly-owned subsidiaries, associates and joint ventures in which the Group shares control (in whole or in part) and strategic alliances had been formed by the Group with other strategic or business partners.
-There can be no assurance that any of these strategic or business partners will continue their relationships with the Group in the future or that the Group will be able to pursue its stated strategies with respect to its non wholly-owned subsidiaries, associates and joint ventures and the markets in which they operate.
-Furthermore, the joint venture partners may (a) have economic or business interests or goals that are inconsistent with those of the Group; (b) take actions contrary to the Group's policies or objectives; (c) undergo a change of control; (d) experience financial and other difficulties; or (e) be unable or unwilling to fulfill their obligations under the joint ventures, which may affect the Group's businesses, financial conditions, results of operations or growth prospects.
+Most of the Group's businesses are conducted through non wholly-owned subsidiaries, associates, internal joint ventures, and, to a lesser extent, external joint ventures in which the Group shares control and strategic alliances had been formed by the Group with other strategic or business partners.
+There can be no assurance that any of the external strategic or business partners will continue their relationships with the Group in the future or that the Group will be able to pursue its stated strategies with respect to its non wholly-owned subsidiaries, associates and joint ventures and the markets in which they operate.
+Furthermore, the joint venture partners may (a) have economic or business interests or goals that are inconsistent with those of the Group; (b) take actions contrary to the Group's policies or objectives; (c) undergo a change of control; (d) experience financial and other difficulties; or (e) be unable or unwilling to fulfill their obligations under the joint ventures, which may affect the Group's businesses, financial condition, results of operations or growth prospects.

 Impact Of Possible Economic Sanctions On Business Partners, Suppliers, Customers Or Businesses In General